AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Results

 Our X-ray mass measurements and velocity dispersions constrain the masses of the groups at very different overdensities: the X-ray measurements cover the central part of the group, while spectroscopic members used for the velocity dispersion estimates extend to the virial radius.
 We take the optical mass measurement from the calibrations of \citet{munari13}, which linked the $M_{200}$ to the measured $\sigma_v$.
 We seek a value of concentration that describes both X-ray and optical mass measurements.
 The largest contribution to the error is the statistical error on the velocity dispersion, which is of the order 30\% for many groups.
 This is much larger than any bias associated with the assumption of the hydrostatic equilibrium (HSE, \citealp{hse1};\citealp{hse2}; \citealp{hse3}), especially taking into account the previously found good performance of the HSE technique at the overdensities we use for X-ray mass measurements.
-The resulting constraints on the concentration are rather uncertain with no group clearly showing deviations from the expected concentration (see Section \ref{cresult} and Table \ref{table: SB-Mass Results}).
+The resulting constraints on the concentration are rather uncertain (see Sect. \ref{cresult} and Table \ref{table: SB-Mass Results}) with no group clearly showing deviations from the expected concentration of galaxy groups of 2--7 \citep{neto07}.

-\subsection{Velocity Substructure}
+\subsection{Velocity substructure}

-We used the Anderson-Darling (AD) normality test \citep{AD} to split the AXES-2MRS catalogue and the XMM subsample into Gaussian (G) and non-Gaussian (NG) groups and study the effect of velocity substructure on the scaling relations.
+We used the Anderson-Darling (AD) normality test \citep{AD} to split the AXES-2MRS catalogue and the \textit{XMM-Newton} subsample into Gaussian (G) and non-Gaussian (NG) groups and study the effect of velocity substructure on the scaling relations.
 We followed the procedure outlined in \citet{adtest} for applying the AD test.
-In particular, we calculated the test statistic $A^{2}$ and its (sample size) weighted modification $A^{2*}$, from the ordered velocities of the galaxy group members {$x_{i}$}, as:
+In particular, we calculated the test statistic $A^{2}$ and its sample-size-weighted modification $A^{2*}$, from the ordered velocities of the galaxy group members {$x_{i}$}, as:

-where $x_{i} \leq x < x_{i+1}$, and $\Phi(x_{i})$ is the cumulative distribution function of the hypothetical underlying Gaussian distribution given as:
+where $x_{i} \leq x < x_{i+1}$ and $\Phi(x_{i})$ is the cumulative distribution function of the hypothetical underlying Gaussian distribution given as

-where $\mu$ is the mean velocity of the group, and $\sigma_{\rm v}$ is the velocity dispersion. $A^{2*}$ is then used to compute the significance level $\alpha_{AD}$, used to asses the Gaussianity assumption, as:
+where $\mu$ is the mean velocity of the group and $\sigma_{\rm v}$ is the velocity dispersion.
+The term $A^{2*}$ is then used to compute the significance level $\alpha_{AD}$, which is used to assess the Gaussianity assumption, as